-If you recently bought a big bag of almond flour from Costco and are not sure what to do with it, you've come to the right place!
+If you recently bought a big bag of almond flour from Costco and are wondering what to make with it, you've come to the right place!

 What is Almond Flour?